-To get a deeper understanding, we decided to ask eight real-life Product Designers how they define and approach their roles.
+To gain a deeper understanding of the field of product design, we decided to ask eight real-life product designers how they define and approach their roles.
 As it turns out, there are a ton of different skillsets that fit under the umbrella of a Product Designer.
 And in a lot of cases, the Product Design process takes a team of designers with different specialties to create and implement design solutions.

 Let’s take a closer look to discover what Product Design looks like in our modern design world:

 “Product design is about creating products that meet the needs of its users through business strategy, data analysis, user experience design, user research, user interface design, motion design, mockups, and prototypes.
 It’s all about problem solving and design thinking, which is part of that product design process.

 “Here at InVision the focus is understanding the different ways that people use our product.
 Our design thinking and brainstorm process begins with our design team defining the problem, using research to help inform what our solution could look like, and then validating those proposed solutions with user testing.
 From there, we define the scope of executing our ideas and refine them further until we have an experience that we are confident putting into production.”

 2. Elona Jaquez

 Elona Jaquez is a mobile Product Designer based in Boston, Massachusetts.
 She currently works as the Principal Product Designer at Care.com leading the native app design and visual design for all platforms.

 “Product Design is the intersection of the various UX design disciplines that go into creating modern digital products.
 These generally include UI design, interaction design, user research, information architecture, problem definition and design thinking, prototyping, visual design, motion design, and management of design systems.
 While the trend in recent years has been for Product Designers to be generalists and proficient in all of these disciplines, it has also become widely acknowledged that individual designers often have greater specialty in a subset of skills and that successful Product Design is best achieved as a design team effort that leverages individuals’ areas of expertise.